“There Can’t Be Numbers:” An Interview With Laura Agustín, Part 2

 Maria Coletsis’ Behind The Whip

 My ears always prick up when people are talking about fetish or bdsm, because that’s my world and it’s where I earn my living.
 I am generally struck by how much fantasy is injected into the retelling though.
-No civilian speaks about bdsm the way another does, because their words are almost always informed by their sexual desires.
+No civilian speaks about bdsm the way another does, because their words are almost always informed by… Continue reading Maria Coletsis’ Behind The Whip

 Wrenna Robertson’s I’ll Show You Mine

 I’m putting my eyeliner on, but when Diamond, who’s next on stage says, “Hey can I check my shit?” so I move over to give her space at the mirror.
-She pulls down her panties, she bends over, ass side to the mirror, spreads her cheeks, looks through her legs at the mirror, checks, straightens up, straightens her panties and walks out of the dressing room.
+She pulls down her panties, she bends over, ass side to the mirror, spreads her cheeks, looks through her legs at the mirror, checks, straightens… Continue reading Wrenna Robertson’s I’ll Show You Mine

 Chester Brown’s Paying for It